jhuttner/rtcommit/README.md

 *  Command-line script for accessing RT (Included in this repository) You will know it works when you can type 'rt' on the command line and you get an 'rt>' prompt
 *  An RT credentials file in your home directory.
+		# ~/.rtrc

+		server https://url.of.your.rt.server
+		user MyRTusername
-Filename: .rtrc server https://url.of.your.rt.server user MyRTusername passwd MyRTpass
+		passwd MyRTpass